radj307/volume-control/README.md

 winget install radj307.volume-control
 ```

+A basic usage guide is available on [the wiki](https://github.com/radj307/volume-control/wiki).

 ## Manual Installation

 Download `VolumeControl.exe` from the [latest release](https://github.com/radj307/volume-control/releases/latest) and move it to a location of your choice.